CS527Applied-Machine-Learning-for-Games/Self-Generating-Highlights/README.md

 # Self-Generating-Highlights

 ## Introduction
-The goal of Self Generating Highlights is to create an automatic video summarizer for Soccer Matches.
+The goal of Self Generating Highlights is to create an automatic video summarizer for Soccer Matches.<br>
 We aim to create short video clips highlighting the three main events in a soccer match - goal, substitution, and penalty cards.

 ## Team Members